Frequently Asked Questions

 Players must have played for the Reds for a minimum of three seasons.
 Managers, executives, and contributors may also be considered.

 Have there always been Hall of Fame plaques?

 Every inductee has been honored with a bronze plaque containing a likeness of the player.
 The Reds plaques are similar in quality and appearance to the plaques of the National Baseball Hall of Fame.
 Until the new Hall of Fame and Museum opened in 2004, the Hall of Fame plaques did not have a permanent home.
 During the Crosley Field years, the Hall of Fame plaques hung on beams in the concession areas beneath the main stands.
 During the Riverfront years, the plaques were kept in storage and occasionally put on public display.
-In September 2004, the plaques were hung in their permanent home in the Reds Hall of Fame exhibit gallery.
+In September 2004, the plaques were hung in their permanent home in the Reds Hall of Fame Gallery.

 Who is in the Reds Hall of Fame?